alineestkyr/Artifact-Travalogues-/README.md

 # How to make edits

 ## Forking and Pull Requests:
-### -Fork the Repository to work on your own local copy.
+### - Fork the Repository to work on your own local copy.
-### -Create a pull request to push your changes to the original repository for Artifact-Travelogues
+### - After making your edits, create a pull request to push your changes to the original repository for Artifact-Travelogues

 [image will be inserted]

 ## Creating a new artifact folder
-###
+### - Press the Add file button.
+Select the option to create a new file.
+### - Fill in the Name your file option by typing in the artifact's name.
+The artifacts name must end with a forward slash '/'.
+### - You have created a new file!
+In order to save your changes, you must create a file to be stored in the folder.
+Fill in the Name your file textbook with a filename.
+For example, nameofartifact.html.
+### - Scroll to the bottom of the page to the Commit new file box.
+Select the option to 'Commit to main branch.'
+### - On your local repository, go to Pull Requests and select rhe Create new pull request button.
+### - Add a description indicating the changes you made.
+### - When you are satisfied, click the button to Create pull request.

+## Adding and editing files